LaneG/postcard/README.md

 - tablet landscape: same as above
 - tablet portrait: photos vertical on left, text on right
 - mobile: one photo and text, (footer TBD)

+done
+====
+- fix sticky footer
+- update urls in footer to be specific articles referenced